Buzzard Roost Farms, LLC

 Now if we can just get everything cleaned up, sorted and thrown away for the move, we will be good!!!
 Can't wait to get to work on what God has for us next!
 Stay tuned for the new adventures!

-UPDATE: Well we moved in to the house in Nov 2017!
+UPDATE: Well, we moved into the house in Nov 2017!
 What a milestone!
 What an adventure this has been, all the decisions that had to be made and plans changed and then changed again.
 It was all worth it.
 I love drinking my morning Joe from the back deck and walking in the woods.
 God has blessed up tremendously.
 Thanks and all the Glory to our Lord and Savior.

 The Completed House...Now we just got to do All the other stuff............